Why Real Estate Targeting Problems Keep Sabotaging Your Growth Goals

 - The Action: They redefined a narrower target: “young professionals seeking first-time homes in transit-accessible suburbs.”

 - The Result: They customised their product (smaller units, better transport links) and marketing message (focus on lifestyle and affordability).
-Conversion rates rose 28% in six months (Deloitte case study, 2024), demonstrating the power of refining a broad target.
+Conversion rates rose 28% in six months, demonstrating the power of refining a broad target.

 Future Outlook: Mastering Targeted Real Estate Growth